mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Source: https://brian2.readthedocs.io/en/stable/advanced/interface.html

-# Interfacing with external code
+# Interfacing with external code

 Some neural simulations benefit from a direct connections to external libraries, e.g. to support real-time input from a sensor (but note that Brian currently does not offer facilities to assure real-time processing) or to perform complex calculations during a simulation run.